qmk/qmk_firmware/docs/flashing.md

 Flashing sequence:

-1. Press the `RESET` keycode, or short RST to GND quickly (you only have 7 seconds to flash once it enters) - some variants may require you to short twice within 750 milliseconds
+1. Enter the bootloader using any of the following methods (you only have 7 seconds to flash once it enters; some variants may require you to reset twice within 750 milliseconds):
+    * Press the `RESET` keycode
+    * Press the `RESET` button on the PCB if available
+    * Short RST to GND quickly
 2. Wait for the OS to detect the device
 3. Flash a .hex file
 4. Wait for the device to reset automatically

-### Caterina Commands
+### `make` Targets

-There are a number of DFU commands that you can use to flash firmware to a DFU device:

-* `:avrdude` - This is the normal option which waits until a Caterina device is available (by detecting a new COM port), and then flashes the firmware.
+* `:avrdude`: Checks every 5 seconds until a Caterina device is available (by detecting a new COM port), and then flashes the firmware.
-* `:avrdude-loop` - This runs the same command as `:avrdude`, but after each device is flashed, it will attempt to flash again.
-This is useful for bulk flashing. _This requires you to manually escape the loop by hitting Ctrl+C._
+* `:avrdude-loop`: Flashes the firmware as with `:avrdude`, but after each device is flashed, will attempt to flash again.
+This is useful for bulk flashing.
+Hit Ctrl+C to escape the loop.
-* `:avrdude-split-left` - This flashes the normal firmware, just like the default option (`:avrdude`).
-However, this also flashes the "Left Side" EEPROM file for split keyboards. _This is ideal for Pro Micro based split keyboards._
+* `:avrdude-split-left` and `:avrdude-split-right`: Flashes the firmware as with `:avrdude`, but also sets the handedness setting in EEPROM.
+This is ideal for Pro Micro-based split keyboards.
-* `:avrdude-split-right` - This flashes the normal firmware, just like the default option (`:avrdude`).
-However, this also flashes the "Right Side" EEPROM file for split keyboards. _This is ideal for Pro Micro based split keyboards._

 ## HalfKay

-HalfKay is a super-slim bootloader developed by PJRC that uses HID, and comes on all Teensys (namely the 2.0).
+HalfKay is a super-slim bootloader developed by PJRC that presents itself as an HID device (which requires no additional driver), and comes preflashed on all Teensys, namely the 2.0.
 It is currently closed-source, and thus once overwritten (eg. via ISP flashing another bootloader), cannot be restored.

 To ensure compatibility with the Halfkay bootloader, make sure this block is present in your `rules.mk`: